Storage Unit Cost Calculator (2026)

 • Sporting goods (metal and rubber)

 2. Negotiate rates.
-Storage facilities, especially those not fully occupied, will negotiate.
+Facilities that aren't fully occupied will negotiate.
 Ask for a 10–15% discount, especially if you prepay for 3–6 months.

 3. Choose a slightly out-of-town location.
 Facilities 10–15 miles outside city centers are often 20–40% cheaper.
-If you won't be accessing storage frequently, the drive savings are worth it.
+If you won't access storage often, the drive savings are worth it.

 4. Don't over-size your unit.
-Use our space calculator to determine the right size.
-A unit that's one size too large costs $30–$100/month extra.
+Use our space calculator — a unit one size too large costs $30–$100/month extra.

-5. Ask about rate lock guarantees.
+6. Ask about rate-lock guarantees.
 Many facilities raise rates after 3–6 months.
 Ask if they offer a rate lock for the duration of your rental.

-6. Skip the facility's insurance.
-If your homeowner's or renter's insurance covers items in storage (many do, up to 10% of coverage), you don't need the facility's $10–$25/month insurance plan.
+7. Skip the facility's insurance and consider alternatives.
+If your homeowner's/renter's policy covers items in storage (many do, up to 10% of coverage), you can skip the facility's $10–$25/month plan.
+PODS stored at their facility ($100–$200/month) or peer-to-peer platforms like Neighbor.com often beat traditional prices by 30–50%.

 Sources and Methodology